camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-bedrock.md

 }
 ```

-and the FEEL mapping could be:
+The FEEL mapping could be as follows:

 ```
 { response : body.choices.message.content[1] }